 We are looking for extraordinary ideas that address real-world problems - based on anything in your life that you are passionate about.

-It can be an original idea, or you can adapt your entry from other school projects/competitions (e.g. technology/science/business, YES, Mashup).
+It can be an original idea, or you can adapt your entry from other in-school projects/competitions (e.g. technology/science/business, YES, Mashup).

-You can enter as a team of up to five students from your school or from other schools in the list of Instep schools, or you can enter individually.
+You can enter individually or as a team of up to five students from your school or from other Instep schools.

 Our first-place Junior & Senior winners receive valuable internship experiences with the some of the Bay’s top innovative businesses plus prize money of $1000 and $2000 respectively.